-What then can school leaders do to bring coaching approaches into their conversations?
+What then can school leaders do to bring this approach into their conversations?

 - Bringing full attention and presence to each conversation.
 While this can be a challenge in a busy educational organization, there is no better way to build rapport and connection.